 The JSU Respiratory Therapy Department's hours of operations follow university guidelines.
 We are routinely open from 08:30 a.m. to 04:30 p.m.
 Monday - Friday.
-Faculty offices are strategically located on the same hall as the RT classrooms and labs.
-This allows RT Faculty and our administrative assistant to be readily available for students as needed.
+Faculty offices are strategically

-Students are encouraged to stop by and meet with faculty and our administrative assistant before and/or classes and/or labs.
+Students are encouraged to stop by and meet with faculty and our administrative assistant before and/or after classes and/or labs.
 Each faculty member is available for appointments if needed, either in person or virtually using Microsoft Teams.
 Students can simply email the faculty member to set up an appointment as needed.